 Maximizing Speaker Impact: Pre-Event Strategy and Follow-Up

 Strategic positioning within event programs significantly impacts effectiveness.
-Data from 50+ architecture conferences shows:
+In our experience working with conference organizers:

-- Panel discussions featuring AI speakers and skeptical practitioners generate highest engagement
+- Panel discussions featuring AI speakers alongside skeptical practitioners generate productive debate

 Pre-event preparation requirements: